 Summer and stress?
 Yes indeed, you did read that right.
 Most of us love summer, the longer days, the balmy nights.
 But if you’re in your menopausal years, the summer can be super challenging – especially for women down under.
 There are the obvious temperature increases which will not be kind to ‘women on fire’, but these are only part of the picture.
 The real problem is that our summer months coincide with Christmas, New Year and long holidays – which is the perfect recipe for stress and menopause symptoms.

-Because this is one of the most stressful times of the year for women and stress is one of the biggest triggers of our menopause symptoms.
+Because this is one of the most stressful times of the year for women and stress is one of the biggest triggers of our menopause signs.

 Don’t get me wrong, there are summer days that are truly relaxing and reinvigorating.
 But the path to getting to those moments is like being on an express stress train for many women.

 From the beginning of December, and earlier for many, our to-do lists start going in to overdrive – Christmas gift shopping, put up the Christmas tree, Christmas day meal planning, organise the family holiday, end of year school functions, work functions, care for children or grandchildren over the school holidays, end of year work deadlines – we become time poor and bank balance poor.